ifremer/snanny-portal/webgraphiceditorDemo/README.md

   - {Type}: Valid Types are listed in JavaScript/types

-  - param: Parametre need to be a valid JSON object for Rappid-JointJS.
+  - param: Parameter need to be a valid JSON object for Rappid-JointJS.

 ## Update Stencil from EMSO Yellow Pages Database:
 - Move Models.JSON generated with Snanny-Yellow-Pages/MysqlToJSON.Java in /WebgraphiceditorDemo/models